jeremygradisher/remove-wp-branding/trunk/readme.txt

 3. Adjustments for the dashboard widgets.
 Add your own if you would like.

 == Changelog ==
+= 1.1.4 =
+Adjusted tags and information - Tested up to 6.6.1
+= 1.1.3 =
+Adjusted tags and information
 = 1.1.2 =
 Adjusted tags and information
 = 1.1.1 =